 Wordle Wiz is free for email subscribers.
 If you’d like to use this game with your students, you can request a copy here.
 If you aren’t already on my email list, you’ll also be subscribed to Candler’s Classroom Connections and you’ll get access to a page with over 75 free teaching resources!

 If you haven’t played Wordle yourself yet, I highly recommend that you do so before you attempt to teach the game to your students.
 The rules are simple, but after you play a few games, you’ll see why it takes both luck and skill to guess the word of the day.
-If you haven’t played it before, click over to the Wordle website and give it a try.
+If you haven’t played it before, you should play it a few times yourself before you teach Wordle Wiz to your students.
+The official Wordle website has ads, but you can play an ad-free version on the Berknation Wordle website.
+It’s a great website for teaching Wordle to students because you can play random Wordles to practice rather than the word of the day.
 If you love word games, you’ll be hooked within minutes!

 How to Foster Active Engagement

 Wordle Wiz is just as fun to play as Wordle, and it can also be a terrific tool for developing critical thinking skills.
 But to get the most from the game, it needs to be played in a teacher-directed setting using strategies to keep all students actively engaged.
 Using these strategies may take a little extra planning and preparation, but the payoff is worth it.
 Here are a few ideas to get you started.

 Before you begin each game, ask your students to pair up with a partner or assign Wordle Wiz Buddies.
 If you assign partners, allow them to keep the same partner for several days.
 If they choose partner, they should pick a different partner each day.